 We provide treatments that have been tested and found to be effective.
 Included are a subset of the treatments we offer.

-Exposure-based approaches are the gold-standard for treatment of most Anxiety-related problems.
-Confronting fears and obsessions, while approaching them in new ways that increase confidence, has been shown to be highly effective for a range of anxiety disorders, including fears of specific situations (including flying, needles, driving), OCD, Panic Disorder, and Social Anxiety.
-Exposure approaches form the foundation of treatments for Anxiety at ECAS.
+Exposure Therapy is the treatment that works the best for most types of anxiety.
+Confronting fears and obsessions while approaching them in new ways that increase confidence are effective for a range of anxiety disorders, including fears of specific situations (including flying, needles, driving), Obsessive Compulsive Disorder (OCD), Panic Disorder, Social Anxiety, and Posttraumatic Stress Disorder (PTSD).

 We take your specific needs into consideration to determine a treatment plan, not the requirements of insurance plans.
 Thus, we may at times suggest treatment options that are not covered by your insurance plan.
 For example, it may be recommended that you do an exposure exercise with your therapist or an Exposure Coach at your home or in the community, which may not be covered by insurance, but would greatly accelerate your treatment.

 We think therapy should be goal-oriented and lead to measurable improvement.
 We know you want to feel better, engage more fully, and move forward toward what you truly value.
 With that in mind, our therapists will collaboratively develop a treatment plan with you and track your progress, and make sure we are helping you move in the direction of change.
 We expect that you will be making progress within a few weeks, and believe a “Course of Treatment” is somewhere between 18-30 sessions.